smol-ai/GodMode/README.md

 ## usage

-I usually just always press Cmd+Shift+G -> quick open to use it.
-You can modify this keyboard shortcut if you build it from source.
+I usually just always press Cmd+Shift+G -> quick open to use it and Cmd+Enter to submit.

+You can resize the overall window with a click n drag.
+Cmd+1/2/3/A or drag to resize the internal webviews as you wish.

+You can also disable models from the preferences modal and your choice is persisted.

+To start a new conversation, cmd+R (simple window refresh, nothing special)

+You can modify these keyboard shortcuts if you build it from source.

 Login for Anthropic via Google SSO is broken right now - it requires a popup which is blocked at least in my testing.
 Would welcome a PR to fix that, but otherwise regular email + login token works fine.

-you can resize the overall window with a click n drag.
-Cmd+1/2/3/A or drag to resize the internal webviews as you wish.

-to start a new conversation, cmd+R (simple window refresh, nothing special)

 ## build from source